Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• Cover letter is completed, including statements regarding authorship contributions, funding, competing interests and ethical approval (template follows in the Author Guidelines)
+• Cover letter is completed, including statements regarding authorship contributions, funding, competing interests and ethical approval (sample follows in the Author Guidelines)

-• Manuscript is in Microsoft Word, blinded, includes continuous line numbering, and adheres to requirements outlined in the Author Guidelines
+• Manuscript is in Microsoft Word, blinded, includes continuous line numbering, and adheres to Author Guidelines (including mention of Ethics in first sentence of Methods section, if applicable).

 • References are in AMA format.